CrumbEatrNetwork/CrumbEatr/docs/WHITEPAPER.md

 |  1  | Bugs enabling unsanctioned state mutations affecting data, with moderate impact on decentralization or autonomy.                      |  `400` |
 |  2  | Bugs enabling unsanctioned state mutations without substantial impact on $name.                                                       |  `100` |

-Report bugs to stalwarts immediately if they fall under any of these categories.
+Report bugs to arbiters immediately if they fall under any of these categories.